mickey87910/jetbot_app_communication/README.md

 This Project is for the Contest.<br>
 What we have done is using APP to control,take picture,guide.<br>
 You can control jetbot by using APP <br>
-You can use APP to take and save picture and then return result <br>
+You can take and save picture and then see what image was jetbot saved <br>
 Developing <del> 3.You can use APP to load Guide AI model ,and then detect where it have to go <br> </del>
 ![image](https://github.com/omega87910/jetbot_app_communication/blob/master/README_IMG/car.jpg)